 Máni is attested in the Prose Edda, the Poetic Edda, and in Tacitus’s Germania.
-He is the god of the moon, and the twin brother of goddess of the sun, Sól.
-It is from him we get our famous Man-in-the-Moon in English folklore.
+He is the god of the moon, and brother of the goddess of the sun, Sól.
+It is from him we get our famous “Man-in-the-Moon” in English folklore.

-Along with his sister and their father, Mundilfäri, Máni is one of the gods of time.
-Like his sister, he is described as exceptionally beautiful, with raven-dark hair and silver eyes.
+Along with his sister and their father, Mundilfäri, Máni is one of the gods associated with the keeping of time.
+Like his sister Sól, he is described as beautiful, but with dark hair and silver eyes.
 In Voluspa, he is described as serving the Æsir “in order to be able to reckon the year.”

 The name of the week, Monday is named after him.